-The Royal Highland Education Trust (RHET) was established in 1999 as the educational charity of the Royal Highland and Agricultural Society of Scotland (RHASS).
+The Royal Highland Education Trust (RHET) was established in 1999 as a registered Scottish charity and small company limited by guarantee.
+RHET is the educational charity of the Royal Highland and Agricultural Society of Scotland (RHASS).

 This is achieved through a number of key activities:

 - Farm visits for schools

 - Classroom speaker talks by volunteer farmers

 - Providing free educational resource materials for schools